 - If a couple has both a male and female partner and they both travel to an area with risk of Zika, they should consider using condoms or not having sex for at least 3 months after their return or from the start of symptoms or date of diagnosis.

-The longer precautionary period for males is because Zika virus can persist longer in semen than in other body fluids, including vaginal fluids, urine, and blood.
+The longer precautionary period for males is because Zika virus can persist longer in semen than in other body fluids, like vaginal fluids, urine and blood.

 - Symptomatic pregnant women with possible Zika virus exposure.

 - Asymptomatic pregnant women with ongoing possible Zika virus exposure.

 - Pregnant women with possible Zika virus exposure who have a fetus with prenatal ultrasound findings consistent with congenital Zika virus infection.

 - Asymptomatic pregnant women with recent possible but no ongoing exposure to Zika virus (e.g., travelers).